ucb-stat133/stat133-fall-2017/syllabus/policies.md

 -----

 As Stat 133 gets larger and larger every year, running the course as smoothly as possible becomes more challenging.
 Please take some time to carefully read all the course policies.
-They should let you know what are the game rules, the _do's_ and _dont's_, and what to expect.
+They should let you know what the game rules are, the _do's_ and _dont's_, and what to expect.
 While writing this document, I've tried to be as comprehensive and clear as possible, leaving little room for misinterpretation.
 In case of doubt, contact me or any member of the GSI staff.